 “Florent Schmitt’s Sonata for pianoforte and violin is remote from ordinary musical humanity.
 It appears to me, and to many others, to be of incredible aridity.”

 For such a significant composition that was certainly stirring the musical pot, it may be surprising to learn that the piece isn’t well-known and hasn’t been performed all that often in the years since its debut.
+We do know that the French violinist Hortense de Sampigny was an early advocate for the Sonate libre, performing the work in the 1920s and 1930s, including teaming up with the composer to present the piece in 1923 and 1925.

-In my research I have discovered a number of performances in subsequent years.
-The piece was presented in the second concert of the 1923 Salzburg Festival, performed by violinist Alphonse Onnou — the founder and first violinist of the Belgian-based Pro Arte Quartet — and composer-pianist Henri Gil-Marchex.
+The piece was also included in the second concert of the 1923 International Society for Classical Music (ISCM) Festival, held in Salzburg, Austria, where it was performed by violinist Alphonse Onnou (the founder and first violinist of the Belgian-based Pro Arte Quartet) and composer-pianist Henri Gil-Marchex.

 The Sonate shared billing on that program with other recently created works by Ernst Krenek, Othmar Schoeck, the Latvian composer Eduard Erdmann, and the Finnish composer Yrjö Kilpinen.
 Edwin Evans, a critic from the British publication The Musical Times who attended the Salzburg concert, reported: “The Schmitt Sonata we know — and it is necessary only to record a first-rate performance.”
 (He then proceded to damn the other works with faint praise.)